ArceLopera/PHPRefresher/docs/Moodle/API/phpMoodleGroups.md

 + fetches the list of possible groups for that activity;
 + checks whether the forum discussion is in a valid group.

+#### How to find and use the "current" group and How to display a group menu
 The following example will display the group selection dropdown using the groups_print_activity_menu() function.

 This function will show all groups that the user has access to for the current course module.